Grimrukh/soulstruct-blender/README.md

 # Installation

-As of version 3.0.0, Soulstruct for Blender is an official Blender Extension add-on that is available in the Blender Extensions marketplace.
-Previous versions were "legacy add-ons" that users had to download and install manually from disk.
+As of version 3.0.0, Soulstruct for Blender is a modern Blender Extension add-on that fully bundles its own dependencies.
+However, because it includes a C++ extension library (of my own making), it cannot be listed in the Blender Extensions marketplace, so you'll still need to get it from the GitHub repository Releases page.

 The difference between Blender Extensions and legacy add-ons is how the Python environment is managed.
 Legacy add-ons were installed under `scripts/addons` and were left to their own devices in terms of dependencies, which created a "wild